GHAIThMsON/hello-world/README.md

 is a repo for me to study git and github and now it is puplic

-we are going to use pull command
+we are going to use pull command.